harvard-vpal/bridge-adaptivity/README.md

 ### Local deployment

-Local deployment can be started by the docker-compose up command in the
+Local deployment can be started by the make command in the console in `bridge_adaptivity` directory:
-console:

-    [sudo] docker-compose -f docker-compose_local.yml up
+    [sudo] make run-local

 Volume "pgs" is added to the the database container.

   Note: Development server available on `localhost:8008`